dexterlab5/styler/README.md

 React not working, HTML and CSS junking all the time.
 I want to ruin what I've build every second, every line of the code.
 Spring Boot always crying that the request is 403 Frobidden, for everything. because of Spring Security.
 What are we doing here is the code I cannot continue.
 VTF is that?
 I cannot do anything in my life.

-China, Japan, Korea are preventing me from building whatever and not be able to follow my dreams and succeed and in (IIIIIIIIIIIIIIIIIIIINNNNNNNNNNNNNNNNNNNNNNN life, it written IN) life!
+China, Japan, Korea are preventing me from building whatever and not be able to follow my dreams and succeed and (IIIIIIIIIIIIIIIIIIIINNNNNNNNNNNNNNNNNNNNNNN life, it is written IN) life!